-Senior employees can offer incentives to their agents in a public manner to encourage the competitiveness and zeal to render unmatched service level among the organization.
+Senior employees can offer incentives to their agents in a public manner to encourage competitiveness and zeal to render unmatched service levels among the organization.
 On the contrary, agents, who are performing below expectations should be provided with clear reviews.
-This practice will ensure agents’ efforts are being constantly monitored, pushing them to accomplish excellence.
+This call center best practice will ensure agents’ efforts are being constantly monitored, pushing them to accomplish excellence.

 5. Eat with your agents

 This one is tricky.
-Mostly, call center owners are over-occupied to sit with the agents during lunch time.
+Mostly, call center owners are over-occupied to sit with the agents during lunchtime.
 Hence, you should ensure that each team of your workforce is eating together alongside their respective managers.
 A light interaction among agents and managers would increase the overall team’s productivity.
 Make this routine a must-have habit and not a choice.
-Best of the call center solutions providers have compulsorily made this rule to increase the team engagement level.
+Best of the call center solutions providers have compulsorily made this contact center best practice to increase the team engagement level.

 6. Delegate the training responsibility

 Your best-performing agents should be offered the opportunity to coach the new joiners.
 When the fresh joiners interact with the star agents, it will inspire the former to become more like the latter.
 This provides your team with a great booster in terms of performance.

 What’s the point of working so hard if the efforts are not even recognized?
 Best of the call centers and telemarketing companies prize their agents who meet the team targets on a monthly basis.
 This call center best practice will encourage agents to become the awardee, raising the overall productivity and service level phenomenally.

 Technology has enabled us to not just gather data but analyze the irregularities or the issues in your agent’s conversation.
 This can be done through speech analytics that offers excellent room to improve the agents’ communication level.
 You can find out where the agents are lacking in their conversation and provide them an on-target training to weed off any sort of inefficiency, making your call center the best in the market.